 - Better for farming communities, where inequalities are confronted and women become more empowered.

-- Better for our implementing partners and civil society organisations, who are working to create lasting change on the ground.
+- Better for our programme partners and civil society organisations, who are working to create lasting change on the ground.

 - Better for donors because their funding goes to the places where it can have the most impact.